Last updated on May 15th, 2023

 Add 3-4 tomatoes to the hot oil at a time.
 You don’t want to add too many tomatoes and overcrowd the skillet.
 It can cause the temperature of the oil to drop too much and your tomatoes won’t fry uniformly.
 Fry the tomatoes for about 2-3 minutes per side until golden and crispy, then drain on paper towels.
 Immediately sprinkle the fried tomatoes with salt and pepper to taste.

-These tomatoes are extra crispy because they are coated first with flour, then dipped in eggs wash, and then finally dredged in a light and crispy panko bread crumb coating.
-Fried foods always taste better when paired with a dipping sauce, so I am including my recipe for comeback sauce.
+Fried foods always taste better when paired with a dipping sauce, so I recommend serving them with homemade comeback sauce.
 Similar to a spicy thousand island, it’s actually a salad dressing my husband’s family introduced me to when we started dating.
 However, we frequently use it for dipping all varieties of crunchy fried goodness.

 Fried Green Tomatoes

 Fried Green Tomatoes:

 - 4 green tomatoes cut into 1/4-inch slices

 - salt and freshly ground black pepper

 - 4 eggs

 - In a large skillet, preheat oil to over medium high heat